pirate/security-growler/README.md

 ## Information:

 I was tired of not being able to find an app that would quell my paranoia about open ports, so I made one myself.
 Now I can relax whenever I'm in a seedy internet cafe or connected to free Boingo airport wifi because I know if anyone is trying to connect to my computer.

-This app will notify you if any SSH, FTP, VNC, AFP, or sudo authentication events occur.
-It also notifies you whenever a page an apache error occurs (although you may want to turn this off if you develop locally, getting growl bubbles on every pageload is annoying).
-Simply comment out these three lines in `Security Growler.app/Contents/Resources/growler.py` to do so:
+This app will notify you if any SSH, FTP, VNC, AFP, or Sudo auth events occur.

+It does **not** increase your security in any way, it just notifies you **who** and **when** people are authenticated on your computer.
+It also notifies you whenever an apache error occurs (although you may want to turn this off if you develop locally, getting growl bubbles on every pageload is annoying).

+## To disable apache error notifications:

+Simply comment out these three lines in `Security Growler.app/Contents/Resources/growler.py`

   ```